-As a first step, we click through all the images in each Collection, with one finger on the “1” key (to apply a 1 star rating), and one finger on the navigation keys (“next” button), to skip to the next image.
-Every image that might be a contender will get a 1 star rating, and we skip the “so so” images.
+As a first step, we click through all the images in each Collection, with one finger on the “1” key (to apply a 1-star rating), and one finger on the navigation keys (“next” button), to skip to the next image.
+Every image that might be a contender will get a 1-star rating, and we skip the “so-so” images.
 Throughout our entire image library, all 1-star images are regarded as “pre-selected contenders”.

 Once we’re through all images in our collection, we set the filter to “1-star”, and quickly skim through our selected images.
 From this (hopefully much smaller) amount of images, we look for duplicates (images that look very similar, same pose, expression etc), and apply a “2-star” rating to those images we will send to the client for an initial review.

-In most cases, this is already the end of our selection process, and we export small jpg files of all 2-star rated images, and send them to the client (by uploading to our server or by email).
-We do so separate for each collection, giving our client a structured overview of the selected images.
+In most cases, this is already the end of our selection process, and we export small jpg files of all 2-star rated images and send them to the client (by uploading to our server or by email).
+We do so separately for each collection, giving our client a structured overview of the selected images.
 He will then return a list of images which should go into retouching.
 For other clients, and depending on the budget and agreement, we will already apply basic retouching to the 2-star rated images.

 This system works, because at any given time, we can filter for all images we initially selected (1-star), which helps if a client is looking for an alternative version to an image we sent him, without going through all images again.
 We quickly find all images we selected as “candidates” (2-star), and we can filter for all images the client picked (yellow) etc.